openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - Full support; mobile-ready

 By adding hints, feedback, or both, you can give learners guidance and help when they work on a problem.
-When you choose one of the following common problem types, a template provides additional guidance for these options.
+When you choose one of the simple problem types, the editor interface provides additional guidance and text fields for entering these options.
 All of these problem types also have full support and are mobile-ready.

-* :ref:`Checkboxes with Hints and Feedback <Use Feedback in a Checkbox Problem>`

-* :ref:`Dropdown with Hints and Feedback <Use Feedback in a Dropdown Problem>`

-* :ref:`Multiple Choice with Hints and Feedback <Use Feedback in a Multiple Choice Problem>`

-* :ref:`Numerical Input with Hints and Feedback <Use Feedback in a Numerical Input Problems>`

-* :ref:`Text Input with Hints and Feedback <Use Feedback in a Text Input Problem>`

 =========
 Advanced
 =========

-When you select any of the advanced problem types in Studio the :ref:`advanced editor<Advanced Editor>` opens.
+If none of the simple problem types fit what you need, the editor's problem type select page has an option for **Advanced problem types**.
+Selecting this option will bring you to a list of advanced problems.
+When you select any of the advanced problem types, the :ref:`advanced editor<Advanced Editor>` opens.

 * If you choose the **Blank Advanced Problem** option, the editor opens without providing a template or example for you to follow.
 You can begin to add OLX